Read the Student guide 2023/2024 (PDF)

 Detailed information on the process can be found in the regulatory documents.

-Recognition of a course (study course) is a process where a course successfully completed by an Latvian Academy of Culture (LAC) student or entrant at another university or another LAC study program is compared with a specific LAC study program course, as a result of which the course is recognized fully, partially or not recognized at all.
+Recognition of a course (study course) is a process where a course successfully completed by a student at the Latvian Academy of Culture or entrant at another university or another LAC study programme is compared with a specific LAC study programme course, as a result of which the course is recognized fully, partially or not recognized at all.

 Process of Recognition of the Study Courses:

 Contact the secretary of the Study Programme Council (firstname.lastname@example.org) and prepare an academic statement of grades and courses from another institution of higher education.
 The secretary will confirm the validity of credits.